warproxxx/warproxxx.github.io/_posts/2020-5-23-Backtest-to-Live-Bitcoin-mex.md

 - Risk Management is the most critical part of a good algorithm.
 - Once you go live, do not change the core logic.
 Looking at a 30% drawdown live feels different than a 50% drawdown in backtest.
 - Don't be afraid to use leverage.
 My algorithm uses high leverage.
 Leverage is an asset, and just like any other and how you use it matters.
 Unless you hold at least 6 figure USD, leverage with a consistent risk management strategy might give you better returns.
 If you are using leverage, it is very important that you test using leverage, including the fees during your backtest.
 - There will be slippage.
 In backtest assume high slippage.
-As I entered through limits, I assumed that I would get the one-minute later price.
+As I entered through limits, I assumed that I would get the one-minute later price and some additional percentage slippage.
 This turned out to be a fair estimate.
 In the last one month, I have been getting a slightly better price on average.

 After forward testing and verifying that there wasn't any bias, it was time to go live.
 Going from test to live was harder than I expected.
 Issues I ran into: